cotes2020/jekyll-theme-chirpy/_posts/10CyberAttack/AttackTools/2019-09-17-CyberAttackTools-OpenVAS.md

 #### LDAP Support (experimental)
 Openvas do not support full ldap integration but only per-user authentication.
-- A workaround is in place here by syncing ldap admin user(defined by `LDAP_ADMIN_FILTER `) with openvas admin users everytime the app start up.
+- A workaround is in place here by syncing ldap admin user(defined by `LDAP_ADMIN_FILTER `) with openvas admin users Every time the app start up.
 - To use this, just need to specify the required ldap env variables:

 ```